Perfect Pairings & Recipes for

 Discover the best flavour pairings for raisin based on data analysis of thousands of recipes.
 Find perfect ingredient matches & delicious recipes.

 To map these harmonies, we analysed thousands of ingredients, breaking each one down across 150 flavour dimensions, identifying which notes complement and contrast.
-Our analysis reveals, for example, how cooking apple's malic tones cut through raisin, and how cinnamon's cinnamaldehyde notes create a surprising synergy with its dried-fruit sweetness.
+Our findings reveal, for instance, how crab apple's malic tones can cut through raisin, or how cinnamon's cinnamaldehyde notes create an unexpectedly harmonious bridge with the dried-fruit sweetness.

 Flavour Profile Of Raisin Across 150 Dimensions Of Flavour